Norwegian campaign: Second Battle of Narvik

 On 10 April, Furious and the battleship joined the Home Fleet, and another air attack was made against Trondheim hoping to sink Admiral Hipper.
 Admiral Hipper, however, had already managed to escape through the watch set up outside the port and was on her way back to Germany when the attack was launched; none of the remaining German destroyers or support ships were hit in the assault.
-Better luck was had in the south when severely damaged the heavy cruiser Lützow at midnight on 11 April, putting the German ship out of commission for a year.
+In contrast, in the south severely damaged the German heavy cruiser Lützow at midnight on 11 April, putting Lützow out of commission for a year.

 With it becoming more evident that the German fleet had slipped out of Norwegian waters, the Home Fleet continued north to Narvik in the hope of catching the remaining destroyers.
 En route the ships suffered further harassment from German bombers, forcing them to divert to the west away from the shoreline.
 By 12 April, they were in range of Narvik and an aerial attack on Narvik from Furious was attempted, but the results were disappointing.
 It was instead decided to send in the battleship Warspite and a powerful escort force, to be commanded by Whitworth.